-After the initial compensation phase, the cerebellum slowly releases the clamp, gradually allowing more signals from the inner ear to pass to the brain.
+During the acute compensation phase, the cerebellum slowly releases the clamp, gradually allowing more signals from the inner ear to pass to the brain.
 The brain can then fine-tune its calculations in order to account for differences between the signals received from damaged versus undamaged vestibular organs.
 Such compensation can't occur if the cerebellar clamp remains in place.